robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Come on,” I said.
 “Let’s get coffee.”

 The car felt larger without Brittany.
-Not empty—emptiness has a kind of simplicity to it.
+Not empty — emptiness has a kind of simplicity to it.
 This was worse than empty.
 This was the space a person leaves when she has gone and taken the light version of the morning with her.

 For the first ten minutes, neither of us said anything.

-Charlotte sat with both hands in her lap—placed there neatly, as if she had been told what to do with them and had decided obedience would get her through the rest of the morning.
+Charlotte sat with both hands in her lap — placed there neatly, as if she had been told what to do with them and had decided obedience would get her through the rest of the morning.

 I kept my eyes on the road.

 The airport fell behind us in signs and concrete, in rental car arrows and impatient merging traffic.
-I glanced over at Charlotte—she was following a plane climbing into the low clouds, as if to have something to focus on.
+I glanced over at Charlotte — she was following a plane climbing into the low clouds, as if to have something to focus on.

 I wanted to say something sensible.